-You pay childcare for more than one child or to more than one provider
+You pay childcare for more than 1 child or to more than 1 provider

-It is the change in the total you pay each week that we are interested in:
+It is the change in the total you pay each week that we are interested in.

-- 1. Add together all the average weekly costs you pay for your children this is your new average weekly childcare costs. - 2.
-Compare your new weekly average costs with the old average you gave us.
+1. Add together all the average weekly costs you pay for your children - this is your new average weekly childcare costs.

+2. Compare your new weekly average costs with the old average you gave us.
 If it's different by £10 a week or more, you need to tell us about it.

-Please tell us as soon as possible and within one month of the date of the change, if:
+Please tell us as soon as possible and within 1 month of the date of the change.

-Your new average weekly childcare costs are at least £10 lower than the old average you gave us.
-The help for your childcare won't go down in the week the change happened or the following three weeks.
+If your new average weekly childcare costs are at least £10 lower than the old average you gave us - the help for your childcare won't go down in the week the change happened or for the following 3 weeks.

-Your new average weekly childcare costs are at least £10 higher than the old average you gave us.
-We will increase the help for your childcare from the first week of the change.
+If your new average weekly childcare costs are at least £10 higher than the old average you gave us - we will increase the help for your childcare from the first week of the change.